miShelbyT/miShelbyT/README.md

 💡 About Me

-- 🔭 I’m currently working on ... my BS in Software Engineering.
-I'm 99% finished, just working on deploying my capstone!
+- 🔭 I’m currently working on ... taking a break after completing my BS in Software Engineering.
-- 🌱 I’m currently take a dive into ... capstone.
-Only capstone.
+- 🌱 I’m currently take a dive into ...
+I think it's going to be C++.
 - 👯 I’m looking to collaborate on ... an open source project.
 - 💬 Ask me about ... my rescue dog.
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/shelby-talbert/)